MichaelClerx/making-figures/inkscape/2-4-paths.md

 At each end, the line segment will be tangential to its handles.
 In between, the curvature varies smoothly, at a rate set by the ratio between the handle lengths.

+(To delete a handle, hold Ctrl and click on it).

 We can mess around a bit until we have something almost acceptable:

 ![img](./figures/ion-5.png)